 Recent studies have shown that Mohs surgery, along with special stains called IHC, provide a 99.5% cure rate for early stage melanoma.
 The team at Ali Hendi, MD is the only facility in the Washington, DC metro area with the experience and advanced laboratory techniques to perform Mohs surgery on melanoma.

 The team at the office of Ali Hendi, MD, explains your choices.
 They answer all of your questions to help you select an effective treatment to free yourself from skin cancer.

-If you'd like your skin checked for cancer or you know you have melanoma, call the office of Ali Hendi, MD, today or book a consultation with a skin cancer specialist.
+If you'd like your skin checked for cancer or you know you have melanoma, call the office of Ali Hendi, MD today for a consultation with a skin cancer specialist.